 You should be accessible to researchers from Ontario Tech University, who will get in touch to better understand your motivations and approach.
 Watch your DMs and comments so we can reach you!

 We Stop Scrolling Challenge Prizes: A $ 600 Total Value

-There will be eight $CA 25 gift cards awarded every month in September, October and November randomly selected from the most compelling participants.
-Among those, at least half will go to submissions from two or more people and one quarter per month to youth in underrepresented groups (people with disabilities; girls/women; Indigenous peoples; visible minorities)
+There will be a total of sixteen $CA 25 gift cards awarded to students selected from the most compelling participants, and eight $CA 25 gift cards for participating teachers.
+Among the criteria, points are given to submissions from two or more people and underrepresented groups (people with disabilities; girls/women; Indigenous peoples; visible minorities)

 About Indigo Books, Music & More